feedzai/deccaf/README.md

 To replicate the generation of the synthetic data, as well as our experiments, please execute the following steps:

-**Attention**: Run each python script **inside** the folder where it is located, to ensure the relative paths within each script work correctly
+**Attention**: Run each python script **inside** the folder where it is located, to ensure the relative paths within each script work correctly.

 ### Step 1 - Clone the Repo and Download Dataset
 After cloning the repo, please extract the [Datasets, models and results](https://drive.google.com/file/d/16BLuZzdBLOsjs77WtytS7hZqe7aPDyTX/view?usp=sharing) file inside the repo's folder, ensuring that your directory looks like this

+Note that during the following steps, training of models and generation of results will be skipped if the output files already exist within the Data_and_models folder.
+This was done to ensure complete reproducibility and analysis of the source files used in the paper.
+If you wish, however, to run experiments from scratch, you will have to delete every folder and file within the Data directory, except for:

+- **Data_and_models/data/Base.csv**: the raw version of the BAF dataset
+- **Data_and_models/experts/**: the synthetic expert predictions used in the paper.
+- **Data_and_models/testbed/**: the expert capacity constraints and batches used in the paper.

+The code for the expert and testbed generation is not made available, as the expert simulation framework was submitted as a contribution to a different venue, focusing on synthetic data generation.

 ```
 deccaf